 Keep It Between 40 and 80 Percent Charge

 If you use your laptop away from its charger quite often, try to keep it above 40 percent charge.
 When it’s time to recharge it, top it off to about 80 percent, if it has decent capacity and you can live with the uncertainty.
 Using it this way is the best and most obvious way to extend the longevity and charge capacity of your laptop, especially if your device has a lithium-ion battery.
 For instance, the batteries of Apple MacBooks take a big hit when fully charged, because it makes them susceptible to overheating, which in turn reduces their lifespan.

 Balancing the charge of your device can be one of the toughest habits to build.
-This may not be practical for road warriors, the overscheduled, or those who suffer from charge anxiety.
+This may not be practical for road warriors, the over-scheduled, or those who suffer from charge anxiety.
 But if battery life is generally not a problem for you, or you usually have a charger handy, these are the ideal limits to stay inside.
 A battery charged to its extremes, from empty to full, can make that trip 300-500 times before burning out, according to Battery University, the highly informative, if archaically organized, depot of battery tips and testing.
 A laptop battery charged to 80 percent might make it 850-1,500 cycles.

 Some laptops offer a viable solution to the plugged-in problem.
 Lenovo’s Vantage app for ThinkPad laptops allows for setting a maximum battery charge threshold, and some Samsung and Sony laptops do as well.
 Check your laptop manufacturer’s support software to see if you have a charge limiter.